patherlkd/LAMMPS_python_instructions/README.md

 # LAMMPS_python_instructions
-Simple instructions of how I downloaded and installed python interface for LAMMPS.
+Simple instructions of how I downloaded and installed python interface for LAMMPS (tested on Linux, should be fine for MAC, untested on WINDOWS)

-### RELEVANT FOR MYRIAD, change as needed
+### Follow but change as needed

 0. Ensure you have wget